Learn About Predictive Index Results With Study Guide & Practice Test

 The results of the full PI Behavioral Assessment are also used to group the candidate into one of 17 “Reference Profiles”, which are separated into 4 categories:

 Venturer: “Once Venturers identify an opportunity to push the organization forward, it becomes an irresistible magnet.
 Venturers are always exploring and moving past boundaries.
 They are strong-willed, goal-oriented, and focused on making an impact at work.
-Expect them to be self-starters and innovators who tackle new problems with enthusiasm.”
+Expect them to be self-starters and innovators who enthusiastically tackle new problems.”

 Specialist: “Specialists are cautious, introspective, and highly loyal to authority.
-They value details and need to fully understand a topic before making decisions.
+They value details and need to understand a topic before making decisions fully.
 Supportive and collaborative, they don’t obsess over having things their way—but they do obsess over getting things right.”

 Strategist: “The Strategist is a big picture person who takes the long view and considers how decisions will benefit the entire organization.
 Strategists are fact-based and less concerned with schmoozing colleagues than they are with getting to the bottom of important issues.
 They are decisive, no-nonsense people who like close control of their work.”